ambanum/disinfo.quaidorsay.fr/_pages/en/encyclopedia/index.md

 {: .thin}

 ![](/assets/img/home/attribution.png){:style="width: 50%" .right .ml-2 .pt-4 .shape-attribution }
 While useful to inform the best course of action, this phase is not needed to react.
 Besides, attribution does not share the urgency that an impactful reaction depends on.
-Related [practices](/encyclopedia/attribution/case-studies) and [tools](/encyclopedia/attribution/tools) are part of forensics and open-source intelligence (OSINT).
-Attribution brings the most value by linking together seemingly independent campaigns, thus allowing to refine detection and reaction means throught the unveiling of patterns.
+Related [practices](/encyclopedia/attribution/case-studies) and [tools](/encyclopedia/attribution/tools) are part of the forensics and open-source intelligence (OSINT) fields.
+Attribution brings the most value by linking together seemingly independent campaigns, allowing to refine detection and reaction means through the unveiling of patterns.

 ### Research
 #### Going beyond specific campaigns, [research](/encyclopedia/research) adds to the knowledge of information manipulation.